 Who said you have to make 12 different kinds of cookies and fudge for everyone to nibble on over the holidays.

-And no one said you have to make dinner all on your own.
+You don’t have to make the holiday dinner all on your own.
 Save some money and stress.
 Potluck your holiday dinner or gather everyone together and cook the meal as a family.

 You don’t need to break the bank to decorate for the holidays.
 Do the decorations yourself.
 Hit the dollar store and the craft store and get creative.
 Simplify and make it memorable.